marcotmotta/socket-communication/README.md

 > $ ./clienteUDP \<ip\> \<port\>

-<b>Note:</b> The port on the server and on the client must be the same.
+<b>Note:</b> The port on the server and on the client must be the same for the communication to happen.